-CO 265 Basic Single Camera Production 4 Cr
+CO 265 Basic Single Camera Production

 This course focuses on camera production.
 Course will incorporate time in the field shooting videos and time in the editing suite using non-linear editing equipment in addition to classroom discussion and demonstration.
 Student will assume the role of writer/director and organize a production team and schedule.
 Lab required.
-Prerequisite: CO 165.
+Prerequisite: CO 165 and CO 166.
 Spring semester.

-CO 279 Writing About Movies 3 Cr
+Writing About Movies CO 279

 Course is designed to teach a student to recognize and appreciate a good film.
-Students will watch classic films, read film reviews, and learn how to write film reviews.
+Students will watch classic films, read film reviews, and learn how to write and publish film reviews.
 Prerequisite: CO 101.
 Fall semesters even-numbered years.
 Fulfills Writing Intensive requirement.